Animanny/cipher/guides/DOCUMENTATION.md

 # Workspace Setup

-By the end of this [guide](workspace_setup/README.md), we will have be taken through the setup process of our workspace!
+By the end of this [guide](workspace_setup/README.md), we will have been taken through the setup process of our workspace!

 ## Cloud 9 (C9)